 - Different languages and dialects

 - Consumer profiles, trends and behaviours are often different to domestic markets

 The good news is that there are various tools and techniques to help you and your business overcome these challenges when it comes to obtaining international links.

 1. Identify & leverage existing international backlinks

 If your business already serves multiple international territories, there is a good chance that you may have some high quality, territory-specific links pointing to your domain.
-However, for an effective international SEO strategy, these links should be pointing to territory specific content.
+However, for effective international SEO, these links should be pointing to territory specific content.
 For example, links from French websites could be pointing to UK English content.

 For some quick-wins, run a backlink report of your domain using tools such as SEMRush or Screaming Frog SEO Spider (which is free up to 500 URLs) and identify any external links that could be pointed to more territory specific content on your domain.
 SEMrush even gives you a top-level breakdown of where your current backlinks are coming from.

 2. Research & learn from your international competitors

 Researching your international competitors is one of the most important activities you will undertake to develop search visibility in new territories.
 You can learn a great deal from main competitors whether you’re new to a specific territory, or new to SEO.